frizcool/frizcool/README.md

 ### Hey there! 👋

-I'm Csgt Fris Wardani, proudly serving in the Indonesian Armed Forces with honor. 💂
+I'm Second Liutenant Fris Wardani, proudly serving in the Indonesian Armed Forces with honor. 💂

 ### A bit about me:
 - **Interests:** Anything and everything that makes me happy! 😊